Stroke

 This allows us to treat more patients with life-saving treatment, helping them recover more quickly and regain independence.

-Referrals are accepted for people who have
+Referrals are accepted for people who:

 It is preferable, but not essential to have a GP in Tower Hamlets